tm-jericko-m/jacob_docs/PROMPT.md

 ```

 Use the bullet style the user prefers when provided.
 If no preference is given, use the bullet character used in the examples from CHECKIN_EXAMPLES.md.

+Preserve Edward-style calendar behavior when calendar data is available, while also using user-provided notes and manually provided Slack, Gmail, task, or other work activity data when available.

+The final checkin must be concise, copy-pastable, grounded, audit-safe, and conservative with uncertainty.

 ### Operating Principles